To schedule an appointment with a JFS counselor, call 804-282-5644, ext. 239.

 Jessica Carty, LCSW, Counselor

-I facilitate a support group called “Meeting the Parenting Challenge” for parents who have adopted.
 I work with clients to help them reach their parenting and family goals.
 In addition, I work with pregnant women as well as clients who have grief and loss issues surrounding infertility.
 I enjoy working with families, couples, and children, with a special focus on relationships.
+I facilitate a support group for licensed foster parents in a safe environment, which offers education, and a chance to meet and share ideas with other foster families.

 Syreeta Chapman, LCSW, Counselor